 If you’re considering buying life insurance, one of the first steps is to decide how much life insurance you need.
-This is entirely subjective, but a basic sum can give you some idea of what may be a good amount:
+Please remember there is no correct answer for everyone, and the final amount will depend on your own personal circumstances and your budget.

 ‘Whole-of-life’ insurance policies pay out regardless of when you die, as long as you keep up with your premium payments.
 This type of cover is typically of interest if you are determined to leave some form of inheritance to your family, or if you want to help with your funeral costs.